Developmental Disabilities Giving Circle

 Starting in 2020, the Giving Circle embarked on a multi-year project to bring Customized Employment to Rochester so that individuals with I/DD are not left out of the workforce.
 Customized Employment is competitive, integrated employment for individuals with a significant disability that is based on their unique strengths, needs, and interests.
 It is designed to meet both the needs of the individual and the employer.

-The Giving Circle has hired an experienced consultant to train and provide technical assistance to a local nonprofit agency that has the capacity to implement this innovative employment program.
-That agency will be selected by the Giving Circle.
-By the third and final year, that partner agency will have completed a pilot for a diverse group of individuals with I/DD, developed an operational plan to sustain Customized Employment, and be positioned to expand this innovative opportunity into our region.
+The Giving Circle has hired an experienced consultant from Job Path NYC to train and provide technical assistance to a local nonprofit agency that has the capacity to implement this innovative employment program.
+The Arc of Monroe was selected by the Giving Circle.
+By the third and final year, Arc of Monroe will have completed a pilot for a diverse group of individuals with I/DD, developed an operational plan to sustain Customized Employment, and be positioned to expand this innovative opportunity into our region.

 Here are grants awarded by the Giving Circle in its first five years:

 - Greater Rochester YMCA: The Connecting All Abilities swim lessons will provide inclusive lessons for 50-plus adults with I/DD at five locations and identify best tools and techniques.
 The YMCA will connect with current partner agencies in the I/DD community to spread the word about this opportunity.
 An external consultant will assist YMCA in becoming more accessible and welcoming and establish inclusive member engagement strategies to increase participation in swimming and other recreational, fitness, and wellness activities. $11,261